Hong Kong Metropolitan University: Campus development

 In December 2012, the OUHK received the grant of land on Chung Hau Street, Ho Man Tin from the Education Bureau and made use of it to develop the Campus Phase III and a new academic institute.
 The expected expense was about $720 million.
 In January 2011, the Campus Phase III received the Government interest-free loan of $317 million.
 In February 2012, the OUHK named the new campus and the auditorium after the Jockey Club, in recognition of its donation of $190 million in supporting the development of the Campus Phase III.
 On 28 February 2012, the ground-breaking ceremony of the Campus Phase III was held.

 In August 2012, the OUHK sold the Island Learning Centre located at Shun Tak Centre, Sheung Wan and purchased a new learning centre in Kwai Hing.
 In September 2013, the Kwai Hing Learning Centre opened.
 The Li Ka Shing Institute of Professional and Continuing Education (LiPACE) moved to the Kwai Hing Learning Centre at the Block 2 of the Kowloon Commerce Centre.

 In February 2014, the Jubilee College at Jockey Club Campus of the OUHK officially opened.

 In August 2014, the OUHK received the approval from the Town Planning Board, rezoning the vacant land of 11 years on Sheung Shing Street for the government and public purposes to facilitate the development of a new academic building。The Planning Department considered that the development would not bring any negative impacts to neighbouring areas.
 In the meantime, the Education Bureau also gave support to the extension project of the OUHK.
 Therefore, the application was finally approved.

 In February 2017, the OUHK is going to build a Nursing and Healthcare Complex opposite to the Ho Man Tin Main Campus on Sheung Shing Street.
 The establishment of the new Complex will enable the University to cater to the future manpower requirements for nursing and other healthcare services, and will allow swift response to the new and unforeseen community needs that may arise as our society ages.

+In 2024, HKMU has expanded its accommodation facilities to support its growing student population.
+The University finalized the purchase of a hotel in Hung Hom, formerly known as Urbanwood Hotel, and renamed it MU88.
+Strategically located near the KMU campus and the Ho Man Tin MTR station, MU88 features 255 rooms that can house approximately 400 residents.
+MU88 primarily caters to non-local students, with some rooms designated for exchange students and visiting scholars.
+This initiative reflects HKMU's dedication to ensuring a comfortable and supportive living environment for its diverse student body.